tlotr/simpleblog/README.md

 # simpleblog

-This is a simple blog
+This is a Simple Blog

+Thanks for roun512 for helping in creating this blog